 Summer 2016, I was only able to reach page 250.

 I allowed myself to leave CAS, and with that permission came my responsibility of recommending it and talking about it to anyone with confidence.
-This decision opened a new world for me: I was finally able to read new books.
-I started with Just Kids, by Patti Smith, and devoured it, as it is a beautiful opportunity to get inside the world of art and read the story of two soul mates.
-The Unbearable Lightness of Being came next and helped me describe my feelings during a hangover, after a night of Piscola and Champagne.
-Champagne gives me a sad hangover.
-Mix it with Pisco and boom, the recipe for feeling the unbearable lightness of being.
+After all, even without finishing it, I could still somehow relate it to my own life, my family, our society in Latin America, and our society as a whole.
+The decision to leave CAS opened up a new world for me: I was finally able to read new books.
+I started with Just Kids by Patti Smith, and devoured it, as it is a beautiful opportunity to get inside the world of art and read the story of two soul mates.
+The Unbearable Lightness of Being came next and helped me describe my feelings after a long night out with Piscola and Champagne.
+Mix champagne with Pisco and boom, the recipe for feeling the unbearable lightness of being.
 Then, Scar Tissue by Anthony Kiedis, Red Hot Chilli Pepper’s vocalist, a painful, accessible account of addiction and rock music.
-Now I’m reading Bukowski’s Ham on Rhye, and it has made me understand how everyone is shaped by their past.
+Now I’m reading Bukowski’s Ham on Rye, and it has made me understand how everyone is shaped by their past.
 How can someone who’s never felt love give away love?

-Anyways, Metaphysics.
+Anyway, Metaphysics.
 It still mingles in my subconscious.
 But two years ago, I was sitting at my kitchen in Lichtenberg.
 Owen, my dear flat mate and friend, had two friends of a friend visiting, and we had a spare room.
 One of them was Dane.
-We started talking about the coincidence of a certain happening, which happened to be related to everything as a whole, like everything, which brought us both to say Metaphysics, at the same time.
+We started talking about what we can’t perceive but still exists, the many occurrences that could be either coincidences or fate.
+We couldn’t really say anything concrete, but somehow the conversation led us both to say “Metaphysics,” at the same time.
 Metaphysics was in every sentence, behind the actual meaning we wanted to give to our words.
 It was the structure and the essence.
 “It’s the meta, it’s all in the meta,” we kept saying to each other.
-I had never actually read the definition of Metaphysics, and wasn’t sure I knew its meaning, but sitting in the “crack den” as we called our Wohnung’s kitchen, filled with tobacco and ash, talking to this new Dane dude, it all made sense.
+I had never actually read the definition of Metaphysics, and wasn’t sure I knew its meaning, but sitting in our dimly lit Wohnung’s kitchen, our center for “tertulias”, talking to this new Dane dude, it all made sense.
 It felt like I had always known the meaning, as if it was part of our collective conscience.
 It seemed like he did too.
 He knew it.
 We both knew it without having to explain.
-And so we vibed.
-Vibing can be explained through metaphysics.
 Sometimes you just feel it, you just understand without words, that’s metaphysics.

 Today is the first time I look up the definition:

-Wikipedia puts it as “Metaphysics… altogether is a theory of reality… the metaphysical idea that reality exists independently of one’s mind and yet can be known is called realism”.
-WOW, what I call collective conscience, and I explain through my thought that we all have inherited thoughts from our ancestors, actually has a name: Realism.
-Thoughts may be inherited through genetics, just as behavior and our brains are.
-And I knew it before I ever read this definition.
-All this year I’ve wondered if there are any universal truths: truths that are true independent of who or what you are.
-Is metaphysics the answer?
+The Public Broadcasting Service defines metaphysics as a philosophy or study that “is concerned with explaining the features of reality that exist beyond the physical world and our immediate senses.”
+The Stanford Encyclopedia of Philosophy says metaphysical realism is the idea that reality exists independently of how inquiring agents take it to be or of our ability to discover it.
+Wow, just what I had always felt it was.
+Perhaps what I call collective conscience, and I explain through my thought that we all have inherited thoughts from our ancestors actually has a name: Realism.
+All this year I’ve wondered if there are any universal truths, truths that are truly independent of who or what you are.
+Does metaphysics hold the answer?